awsdocs/aws-cloudformation-user-guide/doc_source/cfn-whatis-concepts.md

 For more information about template creation and capabilities, see [Template Anatomy](template-anatomy.md)\.

-For more information about declaring specific resources, see [AWS Resource Types Reference](aws-template-resource-type-ref.md)\.
+For more information about declaring specific resources, see [AWS Resource and Property Types Reference](aws-template-resource-type-ref.md)\.

 To start designing your own templates with AWS CloudFormation Designer, go to [https://console\.aws\.amazon\.com/cloudformation/designer](https://console.aws.amazon.com/cloudformation/designer)\.